-None Specified

-Limit on Number of Proposals per PI: 2

-In any contiguous August through December period, an individual may participate as PI, Co-PI or Senior Personnel in no more than two proposals submitted in response to the coordinated solicitation (where coordinated solicitation is defined to include the Information and Intelligent Systems (IIS): Core Programs, the Computer and Network Systems (CNS): Core Programs and the Computing and Communication Foundations (CCF): Core Programs solicitations).
-For example, between August 2009 and December 2009, an individual may participate as PI, co-PI or Senior Personnel in one proposal submitted to a core program in CNS, or an individual may participate as PI, co-PI or Senior Personnel in two proposals submitted to an IIS core program, etc.

-These eligibility constraints will be strictly enforced in order to treat everyone fairly and consistently.
+None Specified Limit on Number of Proposals per PI: 2 In any contiguous August through December period, an individual may participate as PI, Co-PI or Senior Personnel in no more than two proposals submitted in response to the coordinated solicitation (where coordinated solicitation is defined to include the Information and Intelligent Systems (IIS): Core Programs, the Computer and Network Systems (CNS): Core Programs and the Computing and Communication Foundations (CCF): Core Programs solicitations).
+For example, between August 2009 and December 2009, an individual may participate as PI, co-PI or Senior Personnel in one proposal submitted to a core program in CNS, or an individual may participate as PI, co-PI or Senior Personnel in two proposals submitted to an IIS core program, etc. These eligibility constraints will be strictly enforced in order to treat everyone fairly and consistently.
 In the event that an individual exceeds this limit, proposals received within the limit will be accepted based on earliest date and time of proposal submission (i.e. the first two proposals received will be accepted and the remainder will be returned without review).
 No exceptions will be made.
 The limit on the number of proposals per PI, co-PI or Senior Personnel applies only to the coordinated solicitation.

-Proposal Preparation and Submission Instructions

-A. Proposal Preparation Instructions

-- Letters of Intent: Not Applicable

-- Preliminary Proposal Submission: Not Applicable

-- Full Proposals:

-- Full Proposals submitted via FastLane: NSF Proposal and Award Policies and Procedures Guide, Part I: Grant Proposal Guide (GPG) Guidelines apply.
-The complete text of the GPG is available electronically on the NSF website at: http://www.nsf.gov/publications/pub_summ.jsp?ods_key=gpg.

-Full Proposals submitted via Grants.gov: NSF Grants.gov Application Guide: A Guide for the Preparation and Submission of NSF Applications via Grants.gov Guidelines apply (Note: The NSF Grants.gov Application Guide is available on the Grants.gov website and on the NSF website at: http://www.nsf.gov/bfa/ dias/policy/docs/grantsgovguide.pdf)

-B. Budgetary Information

-- Cost Sharing Requirements: Cost Sharing is not required under this solicitation.

-- .
-Indirect Cost (F&A) Limitations: Not Applicable

-- Other Budgetary Limitations: Not Applicable

-C. Due Dates

-• Submission Window Date(s) (due by 5 p.m. proposer's local time):

-Medium Projects

-October 1, 2008 - October 31, 2008

-August 1- August 30 Annually Thereafter

-Large Projects

-November 1, 2008 - November 28, 2008

-November 1- November 28, Annually Thereafter

-Small Projects:

-December 1, 2008 - December 17, 2008

-December 1- December 17, Annually Thereafter

-Proposal Review Information Criteria

-Merit Review Criteria: National Science Board approved criteria.
+Proposal Preparation and Submission Instructions A. Proposal Preparation Instructions • Letters of Intent: Not Applicable • Preliminary Proposal Submission: Not Applicable • Full Proposal Preparation Instructions: This solicitation contains information that deviates from the standard NSF Proposal and Award Policies and Procedures Guide, Part I: Grant Proposal Guide (GPG) proposal preparation guidelines.
+Please see the full text of this solicitation for further information.
+B. Budgetary Information • Cost Sharing Requirements: Cost Sharing is not required under this solicitation.
+Indirect Cost (F&A) Limitations: Not Applicable · Other Budgetary Limitations: Not Applicable C. Due Dates • Submission Window Date(s) (due by 5 p.m. proposer's local time):

+Medium Projects: August 1, 2009 - August 30, 2009, August 1 - August 30, Annually Thereafter Large Projects: November 1, 2009 - November 28, 2009, November 1 - November 28, Annually Thereafter Small Projects: December 1, 2009 - December 17, 2009, December 1 - December 17, Annually Thereafter Proposal Review Information Criteria Merit Review Criteria: National Science Board approved criteria.
 Additional merit review considerations apply.
 Please see the full text of this solicitation for further information.

-Award Administration Information

-Award Conditions: Standard NSF award conditions apply.
+Award Administration Information Award Conditions: Standard NSF award conditions apply.